emrgnt-cmplxty/fermi/docs/0.old/tutorials/front-end/naj-examples.md

 ### `Account` {#account}

-This class represents an account on the Axion platform.
+This class represents an account on the Fermi platform.
 It has a number of convenience methods that wrap valid transactions on the network and, if a call to `account.state()` does not throw an error then you can be sure that you have (a) a valid account ID that (b) exists on the networkId which you passed via the connection configuration and (c) you have at least one private key for which the account ID has a matching public access key (either `FullAccess` permissions or `FunctionCall` access permissions)

 <blockquote class="info">
 <strong>did you know?</strong><br /><br />